da-wallace/express-nacl/README.md

 - [AWS SDK v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/index.html) AWS SDK for JavaScript S3 Client for Node.js, Browser and React Native.
 - [Prisma](https://github.com/prisma/prisma) Prisma is a next-generation ORM.
 This is entirely unnecessary.
 Was used only to complete the idea.
 - [NaCl Stream](https://github.com/dchest/nacl-stream-js) Splits stream into chucks then 24-byte fullNonce is acquired by concatenating 16-byte nonce and 8-byte little-endian chunk number.
 (I've included rudimentary types for this library)
 - [Stream Chunker](https://github.com/creativecreature/stream-chunker) This module implements the Node transform stream interface.
 It keeps an internal buffer of a given size, and will spit out a chunk each time it fills up.
+(I've included rudimentary types for this library)

 ## Getting Stared